NoahClemmensen/spicetify-cat-jam-synced-party/README.md

 ![preview](marketplace/preview.gif)

-Make a cat appear next to your progress bar, jamming along with your music synchronized to the beat!
+Make a whole party of cats appear next to your progress bar, jamming along with your music synchronized to the beat!

 > ⚙ are located at the bottom of the regular Spotify settings.